IDEMIA: Contributions to state repression in Egypt

 In 2018, a group of international, French, and Egyptian non-governmental organizations accused IDEMIA of profiting from Egypt's military crackdowns on dissent and providing surveillance technology to Egypt's authoritarian government under Abdel Fattah el-Sisi.

 Facilitating abuse of refugees and migrants

 In 2022, IDEMIA, alongside Thales Group, was accused of facilitating human rights abuses of refugees and migrants through their supply of border surveillance solutions.

 Nepal passports

 IDEMIA was allegedly favoured in the Nepalese passport procurement process.

 South Africa contract

-IDEMIA and the government of South Africa have been part of a controversy, with how IDEMIA was awarded a contract for biometric surviellance technology at airports.
+Idemia and the government of South Africa have been part of a controversy, with how Idemia was awarded a contract for biometric surveillance technology at airports.

+New Jersey non-citizen voter registration

+Idemia's software allowed 6,600 non-citizens to register to vote in U.S. elections.